ELBOW HYPEREXTENSION

 Prevention

 To prevent elbow hyperextension injury, actively practice proper form during contact sports and physical activities.
-A coach or instructor can assist in applying the right technique, thereby reducing the risk of injury.
+A coach or instructor can assist in implying the right technique, thereby reducing the risk of injury.

 Elbow Hyperextension Outlook